 David "Doc" Eifrig

-From there, Dr. Eifrig went to work as an elite derivatives trader at the investment bank Goldman Sachs.
+From there, Doc went to work as an elite derivatives trader at the investment bank Goldman Sachs.
 He spent a decade on Wall Street with several major institutions, including Chase Manhattan and Yamaichi (then known as the “Goldman Sachs of Japan”).

-That’s when Dr. Eifrig’s career took an unconventional turn.
-Sick of the greed and hypocrisy of Wall Street... he quit his senior vice president position to become a doctor.
+That’s when Doc’s career took an unconventional turn.
+Sick of the greed and hypocrisy of Wall Street... he quit his Senior Vice President position to become a Doctor.
 He graduated from Columbia University’s post-baccalaureate pre-medicine program and eventually earned his M.D. with clinical honors from the University of North Carolina at Chapel Hill.
-While at med school, he was elected president of his class and admitted to the Order of the Golden Fleece (considered the highest honor given at UNC-Chapel Hill).
+While at med school, he was elected President of his class and admitted to the Order of the Golden Fleece (considered the highest honor given at UNC-Chapel Hill).

-He is also the author of five books with four-star ratings (or better) on Amazon.
+Doc is also the Author of five books with four-star ratings (or better) on Amazon.
 In his spare time, he has run three marathons and several triathlons.
 He also owns and produces his own wine (Eifrig Cellars) in northern Sonoma County, California.